 The Museum is located at 1052 Banning Blvd. in Wilmington.

 The noted architect, who was instrumental in the development of William Randolph Hearst's magnificent ranch in San Simeon, California.
 She also designed a series of local YWCA buildings, including the Harbor Area YWCA at 437 West 9th Street, Downtown, and it is still in use by the Y today.

-The famous poet and novelist Charles Bukowski lived in San Pedro from 1978 until his death in 1994, producing some of his best writing.
+The noted poet and novelist Charles Bukowski lived in San Pedro from 1978 until his death in 1994, producing some of his best writing.

 That’s not to say he became a teetotaler; he just changed his preferences from hard liquor, apparently, to wine and beer, which he drank at home, Mrs. Bukowski said.

-The late poet is buried in Green Hills Memorial Park, just across the city limits from San Pedro in Rancho Palos Verdes, plot number 875 in the Ocean View Section.
+The late poet is buried in Green Hills Cemetery, just across the city limits from San Pedro in Rancho Palos Verdes, plot number 875 in the Ocean View Section.